 - Lloyd in Breakout Kings has an IQ of 210.

 - Stealth example in the Lois and Clark episode Smart kids, where some children drink an intelligence-boosting serum.
 Although no explicit score was given, the scientist who created the formula stated that its effects were much greater than the "10 to 100% increase in IQ" he expected; also, the children were smarter than average to start with.
 This means their IQs must have been much higher than 200.

-- In Choujuu Sentai Liveman the Big Bad Bias wants his Dragons to gain an IQ of 1000, so he can harvest their brains for himself.
+- In Choujuu Sentai Liveman the Big Bad Bias wants The Dragon to gain an IQ of 1000, so he can harvest their brains for himself.

 - In Kamen Rider, Takeshi Hongo himself is said to have an IQ of 600.
 It's the exact reason why the organization Shocker is kidnapping people: they want the smartest brains alive to create their terrible beasts.

 - The functionally illiterate Charlie from It's Always Sunny in Philadelphia is given an experimental intelligence pill in Flowers for Charlie.
 After this, he estimates his own IQ at 175, and tells the researchers he could "crack 200" if they doubled his drug dosage.
 The pill is a placebo and he's as dumb as ever.
 The experiment is to show how people become arrogant if they're told they're geniuses.

 - The lead character of Scorpion claims to have an IQ of 197, and that his four person team has a combined IQ of over 700.
 But despite that, the four of them combined have the social skills of one ordinary person, which is why they have to hire a fifth member - a waitress - to be their interface with normal people.